geri05/php-project-/includes/README.md

-This is a professional and "polished" version of your documentation.
-I’ve organized it into a clean structure that will look great on GitHub or in a project report.

----

 # 🅿️ Parking Management System - Technical Documentation

 This guide provides the necessary steps to configure the environment and understand the database architecture of the Parking Management System.